 \subsection{The importance of Numerical stability}

-Improving numerical stability is of utmost importance in ensuring a solution can converge and, moreover, converge quickly.
-One of the challenges with chemical kinetics is the inherent stiffness of the equations.
-This stiffness arises from the chemical timescales and abundances, which involve an extensive range of magnitudes.
+Floating points, being approximations of real numbers, inherently carry errors with each operation.
+Numerical stability involves understanding, managing, and minimizing these errors to ensure the accuracy and reliability of computations.
+This problem is not exclusive to Python or the particular packages highlighted in this paper.
+These challenges permeate various computational platforms, even extending to compiled languages like FORTRAN.
+Chemical kinetics, by nature, presents inherent stiffness in its equations, stemming from the wide-ranging magnitudes of chemical timescales and abundances.
 Integration requires stiff ODE algorithms such as Backwards differentiation formula, Rosenbrock and backwards Euler methods which can vary the time steps over large orders of magnitude.
 Additionally, an overlooked aspect involves the computation of sums.
-With double precision we generally expect the upper bound of relative errors from rounding to be $\epsilon_{m}\approx10^{-6}$.
+With double precision we generally expect the upper bound of relative errors from rounding to be $\epsilon_{m}\approx10^{-16}$.
 Assuming a function implemented with algorithm $f(x)$ and the true function $\tilde{f}(x)$ the relative error for an algorithm $\epsilon$ is computed as:

 Here, the true function is $\tilde{f}(x) = \sum^n x_i$ where summation is performed at infinite precision.
 We must also consider the condition number $C$:

 which represents the intrinsic sensitivity of summation.
 For naive summation such as the inbuilt python \texttt{sum} function, the error is bounded as: